meshcloud/meshcloud-docs/docs/meshstack.osb-mesh-specifics.md

 ### Sensitive Service Brokers

 Usually the meshMarketplace shows credentials of a Service Binding to the users, who have access to it.
 If the Service Broker requires a more secure handling of credentials, it can provide the "sensitive" tag for the according service in the OSB catalog.
 This will result in not displaying the credentials in the meshMarketplace.
-Instead only on initial creation of the Binding a download of the credentials is triggered.
+Instead a download of the credentials is triggered once on initial creation of the binding .
 The precondition for this to work is, that the creation of the binding is synchronous.
-No asyn binding is supported for sensitive services.
+Async binding is not supported for sensitive services.
 The meshMarketplace does not store any credentials provided by sensitive service brokers.
-It only directly passes the credentials through to the user via the download of a text file containing the credentials.
+It only passes the credentials directly through to the user via the download of a text file containing the credentials.

 ## meshMarketplace Profile